Cisco is now ranked globally as the top technology leader in smart cities and community digital transformation.

 Anil's career has been forged at the intersection of business innovation and market disruption.
 Prior to joining Cisco, Anil was corporate vice president of strategy at IBM, where he held several global functional roles ranging from chief marketing and strategy officer for IBM's global hardware business.
 Anil managed IBM's corporate transition from a hardware brand to a business technology brand and served on IBM's Strategy Team that helped the company's CEO set overall business and investment strategy.

 Anil is active with the World Economic Forum where he co-chaired its Global Agenda Council on the Future of Cities and also participates in its Future of Health global agenda council.
-He serves on the board of directors for the Center for Customer Insights at the Yale University School of Management and is on the advisory board for the Johns Hopkins University Carey Business School.
+He serves on the board of directors for the Center for Customer Insights at the Yale University School of Management and is on the advisory board for the Carey Business School at Johns Hopkins University.

-Anil resides in Orlando, Fl., but travels extensively worldwide.
-Anil is married and the proud father of two daughters.
-He collects 19th century Baluchi carpets and the earliest (1890-1910) Edison cylinder phonographs.
+Anil resides in Orlando, Florida, but travels extensively worldwide.
+He is married and the proud father of two daughters.
+Anil collects 19th century Baluchi carpets and the earliest (1890-1910) Edison cylinder phonographs.